Av9647/sentryhawk/README.md

     docker push <ACCOUNT_ID>.dkr.ecr.<REGION>.amazonaws.com/sentryhawk_repo:cve-ingestion-druid
     ```

-    (Adjust <REGION> and <ACCOUNT_ID> for your AWS account.).
+    Adjust <REGION> and <ACCOUNT_ID> for your AWS account.
 Next, run this image as a task on ECS to ingest the materialized views into Apache Druid.

 7. **Configure Superset**: Launch a PostgreSQL RDS instance for Superset’s metadata.
 In your Docker setup, place superset_config.py (customized for the RDS host and credentials) alongside the docker-compose.yml.
 In .env, set the DATABASE_ variables to point Superset at the RDS (for example, DATABASE_HOST, DATABASE_USER, etc.).
 Then run Superset and Redis via Docker: